 Observe that resume is now bound to a closure whose environment remembers the value of •1.
-If we now resume again:
+If we now modify the program to resume again:

 (resume 7)

 the "program" halts naturally, with an output of 12!
 (We use quotes around "program" because we have really fragmented our simple program into three: one that gets the prompts for the first input, one that remembers that value and prompts for the second, and the third that sums those two values.)